HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 ## What Was the First Large Language Model?

-As we mentioned earlier, when talking about large language models, we're basically talking about software that excels at generating human-like language.
 The first model that really caught people's attention was the GPT (Generative Pre-trained Transformer) model developed by OpenAI in 2018.
 The well-known ChatGPT is basically GPT-3.5.

-What made the GPT model so special was that it was one of the first language models to use the transformer architecture.
-This is a type of neural network that's great at understanding long-range dependencies in text data, which made it possible for the model to generate highly coherent and contextually relevant language output.
-With 117 million parameters, the GPT model was a real game-changer for natural language processing.
+The GPT model was one of the first language models to use the **transformer architecture**.
+This is a type of neural network that's great at understanding **long-range dependencies** in text data, which made it possible for the model to generate highly coherent and contextually relevant language output.
+With **117 million** parameters, the GPT model was a real game-changer for natural language processing.
-Since then, we've seen the development of even larger and more impressive language models, like GPT-2, GPT-3, and BERT.
-These models can generate text that's even more sophisticated and human-like than the GPT model.
-But even though the GPT model might not be the biggest or the best anymore, it's still an important milestone in the history of language models and has had a major impact on the field of natural language processing.
+Since then, we've seen the development of even larger and more impressive language models, like GPT-2, GPT-3, and BERT. [[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)]

 ## How Do Large Language Models Work?

 The most well-known Large Language Model (LLM) architecture is the **transformer architecture**.
-A typical Transformer model consists of four main steps:
+A typical Transformer model consists of four main steps [[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)]:

 ### 1. Word Embedding